wcarmon/docs/rust/ownership.md

 # Concepts & Rules
 1. each value/resource is owned by exactly one [variable](https://doc.rust-lang.org/reference/variables.html)
-1. [value] is dropped when owner goes out of scope (rust automatically calls [drop](https://doc.rust-lang.org/rust-by-example/trait/drop.html))
+1. [value] is dropped when owner (variable) goes out of scope (rust automatically calls [drop](https://doc.rust-lang.org/rust-by-example/trait/drop.html))
     1. Scope: tell the compiler when borrows are valid, when resources can be freed, and when variables are created or destroyed.
 1. [variables](https://doc.rust-lang.org/reference/variables.html) are in charge of freeing their own resources/values
-1. Ownership Begins with Assignment
+1. Ownership Begins with assignment

 # Usage